Sufism / Islam · 1207 - 1273

 Love as Transformative Fire

 Love in Rumi is not romance or sentimentality.
 It is the force that strips away pretense, burns through ego defenses, and leaves behind what is true.
+An astrolabe was an instrument for reading the heavens.
+Love, for Rumi, is the instrument for reading God.
 Loving fully requires courage because it demands that you stop protecting the parts of yourself that need to die.

 Ego Death Through Devotion

 The ego builds walls to stay safe.
 Devotion, whether to truth, to service, or to something greater than yourself, tears those walls down.
+Sufism has a name for where this leads: fana, the annihilation of the false self in the divine.
 Rumi saw the ego as the main barrier between you and the life you are capable of living.
 Devotion is the solvent.

 The Heart as Center